shanecglass/malloy_demos/political_ads/political_ads_readme.md

 ## Summary dashboard

-Use the dashboard below to get a summary of political ad purchases by advertiser.
+Use the dashboard below to get a summary of political ad purchases by advertiser during the 2022 Midterm cycle.

 <!-- malloy-query
 name="Summary Dashboard"